InspiryThemes/quick-and-easy-faqs/README.md

 # Quick and Easy FAQs Plugin

-This plugin provides a quick and easy way to add FAQs to your site using shortcodes.
+This plugin provides a quick and easy way to add FAQs to your website.

 ### Features